About the University

 Student Profile

 OSU has a diverse student body.
 Students come from Oklahoma, across the nation and around the world.
-Of OSU's more than 33,500 students, approximately 73% are on the Stillwater campus, including students at the College of Veterinary Medicine.
-The remaining student population is spread over OSU-Oklahoma City, OSU Institute of Technology, OSU-Tulsa and the OSU Center for Health Sciences
+Of OSU's more than 34,500 students, approximately 73% are on the Stillwater campus, including students at the College of Veterinary Medicine.
+The remaining student population is spread over OSU-Oklahoma City, OSU Institute of Technology, OSU-Tulsa and the OSU Center for Health Sciences.

-There are 4,988 graduate students throughout the OSU system.
-Over 3,600 of those students are on the Stillwater campus.
-Of the graduate students on all campuses, 43% are Oklahoma residents, 35% are out-of-state residents and 22% are from foreign countries.
-Graduate students are equally divided by gender.
-U.S. minorities make up 22.5% of the graduate student body.
+There are 5,399 graduate students throughout the OSU system.
+Over 3,800 of those students are on the Stillwater campus.
+Of the graduate students on all campuses, 41% are Oklahoma residents, 37% are out-of-state residents and 22% are from foreign countries.
+Females make up 52% and U.S. minorities make up 26.3% of the graduate student body.

 An annual report regarding gender equity in OSU's athletic programs is available upon request from the Athletic Department.